thebughuntress/CV/README.md

 In this project, I have made several modifications to the template to enhance its functionality and make it easier to maintain and update.
 The key changes are outlined below:

-**1. Constants File for General Configurations and Personal Information**:
+### Constants File for General Configurations and Personal Information
 To centralize global configurations and personal information, I introduced a constants directory.
 The file [configurations](https://github.com/thisisfrey/CV/blob/main/documents/constants/configurations.tex) file contains constants for colors, styles, and other visual configurations.
+The file [personal-information](https://github.com/thisisfrey/CV/blob/main/documents/constants/personal-information.tex) contains constant information such as name, email, GitHub profile, and other personal data.

-By this approach, a uniform appearance throughout the different CV files is ensured.
-The file [personal-information](https://github.com/thisisfrey/CV/blob/main/documents/constants/personal-information.tex) contains variables to store data such as name, email, GitHub profile, and other personal data.
-By using this approach, updating the CV with new information becomes a breeze, as it only requires making changes in one place.
+By this approach, a uniform appearance throughout the different CV files is ensured and updating the CV with new information becomes a breeze, as it only requires making changes in one place.

-**2. Importing Constants in Application Files**
+### Importing Constants in Application Files
 By importing the constants from the constants directory, we can easily access and display the required personal data throughout the CV without duplicating the information.
 Moreover, this approach ensures consistency across the entire CV and reduces the chances of errors when updating personal information.